Juniper/libxo/doc/libxo.rst

         sudo cp po/my_lang/LC_MESSAGES/foo.mo \
                 /opt/local/share/locale/my_lang/LC_MESSAGE/

-Once these steps are complete, you can use the ``gettext`` command to test the message catalog::
+Once these steps are complete, you can use the `gettext` command to test the message catalog::

     gettext -d foo -e "some text"

 i18n and xo_emit
 ~~~~~~~~~~~~~~~~

+.. index:: gettext

 There are three features used in libxo used to support i18n: